gabrielletirta/gabrielletirta/README.md

 - 🤍 Hi, I’m @gabrielletirta
 - 💻 Started learning to code on 28/05/2023 through FCC
-- 🌱 Currently learning JS and Python
+- 🐍 Currently learning JS and Python
 - ✨ On a challenge to finish CS50 Web Programming with Python and JS within 30D (ends on 30/09/2023)
-- 💌 You can reach me through e-mail tirtagabrielle@gmail.com
+- 💌 tirtagabrielle@gmail.com

 <!---
 gabrielletirta/gabrielletirta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.